herzbube/littlego/README.md

 * [Project website](http://littlego.herzbube.ch/)
 * [App Store page](http://itunes.apple.com/us/app/little-go/id490753989?ls=1&mt=8)
-* There is a public [Trello board](https://trello.com/board/little-go/4fd84c295027333d460dcc32) that shows what is currently in the works (don't expect daily updates)
 * [This Open Hub page](https://www.openhub.net/p/littlego) provides mildly interesting source code statistics
+* There is a public [Trello board](https://trello.com/board/little-go/4fd84c295027333d460dcc32) that shows what is currently in the works (don't expect daily updates - in fact, since this has fallen somewhat into disuse, don't expect *any* updates at all)